 - Some people have a beard phobia – no matter how well-groomed the beard!
 The fear of beards is called pogonophobia and is most commonly experienced by women.

 - The neckbeard isn’t just slang for a socially awkward person or unkempt beard.
 One of the most fascinating facial hair trends was the “Newgate Beard.”
 It was named after the prison in which London’s gallows were located from 1783 to 1868.
 In this case, the wearer would shave their face but continue to grow on the neck, where a noose would be fitted.

 - The red, blue and white pole on the outside of barbershops has a morbid origin.
 Back when villages and towns had few educated people, the barbers were also the surgeons.
 Until the mid-18th century, the person who shaved your face would also perform surgery or provide injections, often using the same instruments.
 The red represented blood (they often performed bloodletting), white represented bandages, and the blue (while debated) was added as a nod of patriotism in the US and isn’t often included outside of the US.

 - Moustaches were so desired in Victorian England that the army handed out false moustaches.
 These moustaches were made of goat hair and given to the young recruits who couldn’t grow one themselves – let’s hope they were well washed!

-At Wicked Beard Company, we pride ourselves on creating beard products with ingredients from all over the world.
-Created through extensive research and trial and error using various combinations of carrier and essential oils, Wicked Beard Company has created a blend that helps treat your beard while caring for the skin beneath your beard.
+At Wicked Beard Company, we pride ourselves on creating beard products with only the best ingredients sourced from all over the world.
+Created through extensive research and trial and error using various combinations of carrier and essential oils, Wicked Beard Company has created a blend that helps treat your beard while caring for the skin beneath it.
 So, whether you want to channel Salvador Dali, Frank Zappa, Karl Marx or Charlie Chaplin, Wicked Beard Company has got you covered.

 To view our full range of oils, balms, butters, washes and more, or to create your own beard oil, click here.